luetkemj/jsrlt/tutorial/part7.md

 +import { clearCanvas, drawCell, drawText, grid } from "../lib/canvas";
 ```

 We will also need some info from the player entity itself.
-As with other systems we can pass that in as an argument:
+As with some of our other systems we can add it as an argument:

 ```diff
 -export const render = () => {